-Regulation (EC) No.1331/2008 establishes an approval process for food additives, food enzymes and food flavorings based on EFSA safety evaluations.
+Regulation (EC) No.1331/2008 (amended by Regulation (EU) 2019/1381 on the transparency and sustainability of the EU risk assessment in the food chain) establishes an approval process for food additives, food enzymes, and food flavorings.
 Implementing regulations are established under Regulation 234/2011, which clarifies administrative and technical data required by the EC.
-An application consists of a letter, a technical dossier, and a summary of the dossier.
-The EC will then request EFSA to verify the suitability of the data.
+Only additives included in the EU's positive list may be used in food products marketed in the EU.
+Inclusion in the EU positive list is based on a risk assessment by the European Food Safety Authority (EFSA).

 Approved additives are listed in Annex II to the Food Additives Regulation 1333/2008.
-The approved uses of additives are listed according to the food category which they may be added.
+The approved uses of additives are listed according to the food category to which they may be added.
 Annex I to Regulation 1333/2008 lists 26 different categories of food additives.
-The EU does not allow the use of chlorine, bromates, and peroxides as flour beaching agents.
-Additional information on regulations pertaining to EU food additives requirements can be obtained here.
+The EU does not allow the use of chlorine, bromates, and peroxides as flour bleaching agents.
+Additional information on regulations pertaining to EU food additives requirements can be obtained <a href="https://example.com/here-en/agents-additives-en/agents-a